MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_05_Lab1_Ex3_Information_Barriers.md

 ## Task 2: Enable Admin Consent for Information barriers in Microsoft Teams

-In this task, you'll enable Admin Consent for Information Barriers (IB) in Microsoft Teams.
+In this task, you'll enable Admin Consent for Information barriers (IB) in Microsoft Teams.
 This configuration ensures compliance by allowing the removal of non-IB compliant users from groups like Teams channels.

 1. Open an elevated PowerShell window by selecting the Windows button with the right mouse button and then select **Windows PowerShell (Admin)**.